jcfranco/dev-summit-2019-web-editing-with-the-js-api/demos/feature-form/OPTIONS.md

   { name: "DATE_OF_EN", label: "Date of Encounter" },
   { name: "Verified" },
   { name: "Reviewer" }
-  // keep internal ID internal by excluding it
+  // hide internal ID by excluding it
 ];
 ```